huggingface/setfit/scripts/tfew/README.md

 ./run_tfew_dev.sh
 ```

-Similarly, you can run `T-Few` over all the test datasets in the paper by running:
+Similarly, you can run `T-Few` over all the test datasets in the `SetFit` paper by running:

 ```
 ./run_tfew_test.sh